Powerspace/akka-streams-utils/README.md

 # AckConsumableAkkaSource

-It's a generic source that pull a source and can ack at the same time according to certain thresholds (size and count).
+It's a generic source that pulls a source and can ack the messages in the background according to certain thresholds (time and count).

 Example:
 ```scala